kaiwhata/nodebots_howto/README.md

 * What they need to bring or have installed on their device.
 * Event hastag and website.

+###Health and Safety
+Health and safety shouldn't be strenuous, but be repared for something to go wrong.
+It will always come in handy to:
+* Have all helpers know a safe spot to evacuate to.
+* Have a supply of plasters, a dustpan and brush and a blanket.
+* Have know where the nearest fire extinguisher is.
+* Let attendees know that it's unikely but batteries can rupture and electronics can start to smoke and occasionally catch fire.
+Ruptured or swollen batteries should be discarded using the dustan and brush.
+Smoking electronics should be disconnected from their power source and/or smothered with a blanket (or CO2 fre extinguisher).
+It's very hard to hurt yourself seriously with the contents of Nodebots kits.

 ###Runsheet
 Have several hard copies of this available (or an easy-to-find soft copy).